yakuzadave/pymud-ss13/docs/component_system.md

 ```

 Components keep their own data and provide helper functions used by commands and subsystems.
 This design lets new functionality be added by introducing a new component without rewriting existing classes.

+Recent additions include a **CircuitComponent** for installing programmable circuits into items or machinery.
+These circuits rely on shells to hold logic components and tie into the power and USB subsystems.